Marquess of Griñón

 Marquess of Griñón (Marqués de Griñón) is a title in the Peerage of Spain.
 It was created by Queen Isabella II in 1862 for María Cristina Fernández de Córdoba (1862-1917), daughter of the 6th Duke of Arión.
 The name of the title refers to the municipality of Griñón in the Community of Madrid.

-The 5th Marquess, Carlos Falcó, had held the title since 9 December 1955 and died on 20 March 2020 due to COVID-19.
+The 5th Marquess, Carlos Falcó, had held the title since 9 December 1955 until his death on 20 March 2020 due to COVID-19.
 He was succeeded by his second daughter, Tamara Falcó, from his second wife, Isabel Preysler.

+The title lends its name to the eponymous wineries founded by the 5th Marquess in the early 70s.